“Begin with the end in mind” (Stephen Covey) is to say, “Think first what could go wrong.”

 (You will find a comprehensive list of risk types at the end of this article).

 Hint: If you are not a huge fan of lists and prefer visual methods, you can follow a work breakdown structure style to identify and categorize your risks.
-Or, in other words, you could create a sort of a “risk breakdown structure” for your project.
+Or, in other words, you could create a sort of “risk breakdown structure” for your project.
 Take a look at the example below.

 Step 2: Determine the risk likelihood